 The design of the leachate management system includes a system of collection pipes that lead to a sideslope sump.
-The sideslope sump is at the low-point on the west side of each cell.
+The sideslope sump is at the low-point on the west side of each cell, except for the proposed Phase 4, which will be on the north side of the cell.
 The low-point acts as the sump for the collection and detection systems.
 For leachate removal, the collection riser and the leak-detection riser will include submersible pumps.

 Leachate from Phases 1/1A and from the 7-acre closed area will be first pumped to the MPS then pumped to the leachate storage tank.
-Leachate is also pumped from Phases 2 and 3 to the leachate storage tank.
-Effluent from the leachate storage tank will be pumped to the Meadowcrest WWTP or used as irrigation on Phases 2 and 3.
-Appendix D provides the agreement with the WWTP.
+Leachate is also pumped from Phases 2, 3, and 4 to the leachate storage tank.
+Effluent from the leachate storage tank will be pumped to the Meadowcrest WWTP or used as irrigation on Phases 2, 3, and 4.
+Appendix C provides the agreement with the WWTP.
 Since the leachate is going to a WWTP for treatment, the on-site treatment plant was decommissioned and demolished.
 The leachate will be applied in small quantities within the bermed working face area from a spray bar mounted on the rear of a tank truck.
 Leachate will not be applied during active precipitation, in the presence of ponding, or in quantities that may cause runoff, surface seeps, wind-blown spray, or exceedance of limits as the amounts described below:

-- Leachate will be applied in Phase 3 once 30 feet of waste is in place and may be applied at a rate of 3,552 gallons/day.
+- Leachate will be applied in Phase 4 once 30 feet of waste is in place and may be applied at a rate of less than 375,000 cubic feet/year, with no single day exceeding 3,552 gallons/day.
+Leachate recirculation will only be applied within the bermed working face area.
+If this area is already wet due to rainfall, leachate recirculation will not be applied and will not occur during active rainfall or where any standing water is observed within the bermed working face area.
+If perched water conditions or gas buildup are suspected, recirculation will be moved to a different area. - Leachate will be applied in Phase 3 once 30 feet of waste is in place and may be applied at a rate of 3,552 gallons/day.
 Leachate recirculation will only be applied within the bermed working face area.
 If this area is already wet due to rainfall, leachate recirculation will not be applied and will not occur during active rainfall or where any standing water is observed within the bermed working face area. - Leachate will be applied in Phases 2 and 3 at a maximum rate of 4,663 gallons/day once 70 feet of waste is in place.
 Leachate recirculation will only be applied within the bermed working face area.
 If this area is already wet due to rainfall, leachate recirculation will not be applied and will not occur during active rainfall or where any standing water is observed within the bermed working face area.

-The main components of Phases 1/1A, 2, and 3 leachate management systems include the following:
+The main components of Phases 1/1A, 2, 3, and 4 leachate management systems include the following: